 I Made a Program for Transferring Files

 Originally every computer had its own unique IPv4 address.
-But as more and more computers were using the internet, the 232 ≈ 4 billion IPv4 addresses were running out.
+But as more computers connected to the internet, the 232 ≈ 4 billion IPv4 addresses were running out.

-So in 1994, RFC 1631 proposed network address translators (NATs) as a temporary workaround.
+So in 1994, RFC 1631 proposed NATs (network address translators) as a temporary workaround.

-Computers inside most buildings connect to the internet through the building's NAT.
-A NAT has 1 real/public IP address, but it hands out many fake/private IP addresses to all the computers within that building's private network.
+Most computers connect to the internet through their building's NAT.
+A NAT has a single real/public IP address, but it hands out many fake/private IP addresses to all the computers within that building's private network.

-The NAT translates packets flowing out of the private network by replacing their fake/private IP addresses with its own real/public IP address, and vice versa.
+The NAT translates packets flowing out of the private network by replacing their private IP addresses with its own public IP address, and vice versa.

-It also dynamically modifies the origin port numbers of outgoing packets, so that each port number corresponds to a different internal computer or connection.
-Then it looks at the port numbers of incoming response packets to determine which internal computer to forward them to.
+But how does it know which internal computer to forward incoming packets to?
+Well, first it modifies the origin port numbers of outgoing packets, so that each port number corresponds to a different internal computer or connection.
+Then it looks at the destination port numbers of incoming response packets to determine which internal computer to forward them to.

 Note: this is just a high-level summary.
 To learn more, read Wikipedia article on NATs.